 When do I get the money?

 You don’t.
 Scholarships are waivers that reduce the cost of tuition.
-Just prior to the start of the semester (and based on the required number of credit hours) your scholarship will be applied to your student account as a credit against your tuition.
+Just prior to the start of the semester (and based on 15 credit hours of enrollment) your scholarship will be applied to your student account as a credit against your tuition.
 It is your responsibility to pay any remaining balance by the posted deadline.

 What if I have Financial Aid as well?

 All approved and accepted Financial Aid and Scholarships will be credited to your student account.
 Any residual funds will be paid directly to you via the Dixie OneCard (information available on the DSU website).
 Please note that refunds are not available until the first week of school.
 Housing deposits, early book purchases, parking stickers and/or expenses due prior to the start of the semester are your responsibility.

 School has started and my scholarship still hasn’t paid.
 Why?